Use container fields to store:

 share data easily: storing data externally makes sharing a multiuser database easy, because each user works with data that's stored in one central location.
 You do not need to configure a shared volume on each local computer to use container fields in a multiuser environment.
 You can insert files into container fields from your hard drive without having to copy them to a shared volume first.

 For example, a shared Products database includes a container field for product photos.
 When a user in one location inserts a file into the container field, the file is transferred to and stored in a folder on the host computer.
 When users in other locations view database records, the product photo is displayed in their copy of the container field.

 perform incremental backups: Only a reference to an external file is stored inside the database, which keeps databases small and facilitates incremental backups.
 Storing container data externally promotes faster backups, because after an initial backup has been performed, subsequent backups copy only the external files that were added or changed.

 choose how data is stored: Your data remains protected by FileMaker Pro.
 Container data that's stored externally in secure storage is by default encrypted and can be read by FileMaker Pro using secure storage.
 Alternatively, you can choose to keep the data in its native format (through open storage), giving you more control over how folders and files are organized in the external file system.

 Important Routine backups are strongly recommended for any document stored on a computer.
 See Maintaining and recovering FileMaker Pro databases.

-- File references in container fields are supported in server-side scripts only if the file is in a folder that FileMaker Server or the FileMaker Cloud product is allowed to access (see Paths in server-side scripts).
+File references in container fields are supported in server-side scripts only if the file is in a folder that FileMaker Server or FileMaker Cloud are allowed to access (see Paths in server-side scripts).
 File references are not supported in FileMaker WebDirect, the FileMaker Data API, or Custom Web Publishing.